-THE VOICE OF THE AUTOMOTIVE SAFETY SUPPLIER INDUSTRY FOR OVER FIFTY EIGHT YEARS
+THE VOICE OF THE AUTOMOTIVE SAFETY SUPPLIER INDUSTRY FOR SIXTY YEARS

 From our first incarnation in 1961 as the American Seat Belt Council (ASBC), through our transformation to Automotive Occupant Restraints Council (AORC) in 1991, to our newest version as Automotive Safety Council, our organization has grown, transformed and responded to represent our members in the evolving automotive safety industry in a unique way.
 In the earliest days, the American Seat Belt Council’s Seal of Approval assured that the new life-saving devices installed for the first time in passenger vehicles met quality and engineering standards.
 At the same time the Council launched educational programs to inform motorists about the benefits and function of seat belts and began working for state legislation to require seat belt use nationally.